Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

 Then God rested.

-Since that time God has revealed Himself periodically to individuals, and especially to the nation of Israel, choosing the Jews and their land as His peculiar possession.
+Since that time God has revealed Himself periodically to individuals, and especially to the nation of Israel, choosing the Jews and their land as His special possession.

 The greatest revelation of God to man occurred when Jesus of Nazareth walked in Jerusalem and surrounding areas.

 God has never changed.
 Faith has never changed.
 Righteousness has never changed.
 Salvation has never changed.
 There are no Dispensational differences in faith, or righteousness, or salvation, or in God Himself.